ezsystems/commerce-documentation/docs/guide/one_page_forms/one_page_forms.md

 and display it on the confirmation page.

 You can decide what happens after the form is submitted - on server response.
-You can differ between valid and invalid responses and change the behavior according your needs.
+You can differ between valid and invalid responses and change the behavior according to your needs.

-Usually a confirmation page is displayed, but you can choose one of following behaviors:
+Usually a confirmation page is displayed, but you can choose one of the following behaviors:

 - confirmation page
 - redirect to another page: